HHS/simpler-grants-gov/documentation/milestones/individual_milestones/api_planning.md

 - How expensive is it to deploy an API with this option, both in terms of direct operating costs and in terms of team resources?
 - How easily does this option scale?

-### Type of Database

-Evaluate and select the database paradigm we will use to store data.

-Some potential options include:

-- Relational
-- Document
-- Wide-column
-- Key-value
-- Others recommended by dev team

-Some factors to consider are:

-- What is the nature of the NOFO and grant data that we're storing?
-Do certain types of databases this type of data better than others?
-- What are our expected access patterns for this data (i.e. will it be read-heavy or write-heavy, will there be lots of complex joins, will there be lots of grouping or aggregation)?
-Which type of database best suits these access patterns?
-- What is the volume of data we expect to work with?
-Do certain types of databases offer performance optimizations tailored to this volume and type of data (e.g. sharding, indexing, micropartitioning)?
-- Will we need multiple database types for different parts of our data or application?

-### Database Management System

-Evaluate and select a DBMS for the type of database we've chosen.

-Some potential options include: (note some of these DBMS blend multiple paradigms)

-- PostgreSQL or MySQL for relational
-- MongoDB or DynamoDB for document-oriented
-- Appache Cassandra or HBase for wide-column
-- Redis or BerkleyDB for key-value
-- Others recommended by dev team

-Some factors to consider are:

-- What hosting options are available for this DBMS?
-- Can we easily mock or run this DBMS for local development and testing?
-- Are there trusted libraries that support interfacing with this database in the language we've chosen for our API?

-### Database Hosting Service

-Evaluate and select a service to host and manage our database.

-Some potential options include:

-- Self hosted on an EC2 instance
-- Managed service from cloud provider (e.g. Amazon RDS)
-- Separate Database as a Service (e.g. Supabase)

-Some factors to consider are:

-- Is this deployment option FedRAMP compliant?
-- How commonly used is this deployment option?
-Is it easy for new developers to learn?
-- How expensive is it to host a database with this option, both in terms of direct operating costs and in terms of team resources?
-- Does the service offer features like automatic backups or read replicas?

 ### Definition of done
 <!-- Required -->